jehoons/sbie_weinberg/README.md

-# Anti-cancer drug recommendation platform
+# Weinberg

+* Weinberg is a simulation platform for discovering anti-cancer drugs.

 ## Goal